hoytech/negentropy/README.md

 * `record -> ID`
   * Typically a cryptographic hash of the entire record
   * The ID must be 32 bytes in length
-  * Two different records should not have the same ID (satisfied by using a cryptographic hash)
+  * Different records should not have the same ID (satisfied by using a cryptographic hash)
-  * Two identical records should not have different IDs (records should be canonicalised prior to hashing, if necessary)
+  * Equivalent records should not have different IDs (records should be canonicalised prior to hashing, if necessary)
 * `record -> timestamp`
   * Although timestamp is the most obvious, any ordering criteria can be used.
 The protocol will be most efficient if records with similar timestamps are often downloaded/stored/generated together
   * Units can be anything (seconds, microseconds, etc) as long as they fit in an 64-bit unsigned integer
   * The largest 64-bit unsigned integer should be reserved as a special "infinity" value
-  * Timestamps do *not* need to be unique (different records can have the same timestamp).
+  * Timestamps do **not** need to be unique (different records can have the same timestamp).
 If necessary, `0` can be used as the timestamp for every record

 Negentropy does not support the concept of updating or changing a record while preserving its ID.
 This should instead be modelled as deleting the old record and inserting a new one.